Skip to main content

 By default, summaries are short, plain‑text paragraphs.
 However, you can also create structured summaries - such as summaries organised by clause or timeline - to suit your needs.

-• Save time by getting a quick overview of key points without reading the full document
+• Quickly understand key points without reading the full document

-• Work across file types, including selected text, Word documents, and PDFs
+• Work across different file types (selected text, Word documents, PDFs)

-• Customise summaries by creating summaries in formats that match your workflow
+• Customise summaries to match your workflow (e.g. clause-based or timeline formats)

-• You need all legal or technical details, as summaries simplify content and may omit specifics
+• You need full legal or technical detail (summaries may omit specifics)

-• You are working with very short text, where summarisation could remove important context
+• You are working with very short text where summarisation may remove important context

 Creating summaries

-2. Use the summary format editor to define how the summary should appear
+Use the summary format editor to define the structure.

 For example, you can create a table‑based summary with columns for Date, Party, and Content, generated from the selected text or uploaded document.